banner

 Recognising artefacts & solutions: motion, partial volume, beam hardening, slab & step artefacts.

-Dr Marcus Chen
+Marcus Chen

 11:00–11:30 am Calcium Scoring How to perform; Agatston score; updates on clinical use, guidelines, and prognostic utility.
-Dr Natalie Koh
+Natalie Koh

 11:30 am–12:00 pm Coronary CTA Anatomy Cath correlation & coronary anomalies; LV segments/territories & polar maps; LV/RV assessment; anatomic pitfalls & variants; MI, cardiomyopathy, ARVD.
-Dr Nobuo Tomizawa
+Nobuo Tomizawa

 12:30–1:30 pm Lunch